 Oscar McKinley Charleston was an American center fielder and manager playing professional baseball in the Negro Leagues.

-Charleston was honored by Major League Baseball in 1976 when he was inducted into the National Baseball Hall of Fame.
+Charleston was oficially honored by Major League Baseball in 1976 when he was inducted into the National Baseball Hall of Fame.

-Charleston was the second player ever to win consecutive Triple Crowns (after Grover Cleveland Alexander), a feat achieved just one other time in the history of the Negro Leagues.
+Charleston was also the second player ever to win consecutive Triple Crowns (after Grover Cleveland Alexander), a feat achieved just one other time in the history of the Negro Leagues.

 He is now credited with having won the Triple Crown (league leader in batting average, home runs, runs batted in) 3 times, which is the most for any player in Major League Baseball history.